 Published

 I have a shelf in my garage that I call the Wall of Shame.
-It’s where all my bad gold prospecting gear purchases go to die.
+It’s where all my bad gold panning equipment purchases go to die.

 There’s a $45 “professional prospecting kit” from Amazon that came in a canvas bag with a zipper that broke the first time I opened it.
 A steel pan I never seasoned properly so it rusted in my truck for six months.
 Two snuffer bottles with tips so narrow they couldn’t pick up anything bigger than flour gold.
 A magnifying loupe I’ve used exactly once.
 And a crevicing tool set that’s actually decent but I bought three of them because I kept losing them in the creek, which says more about me than the product.